mihirkelkar/website/index.md

 ---
 I am a product and engineering leader, operator, and investor in early-stage technology companies.
 I have launched new products, optimized mature offerings, and built and scaled teams.
 As part of the leadership team at Pequity (acquired by ADP in Oct 2025); I oversee product, technology, and go-to-market for the company’s flagship compensation and hiring products.

 I’m motivated by meaningful work done alongside people who care deeply about their craft and about creating delightful experiences.
 One of my core aspirations is to give more than I take, something I continue to work towards.
+I believe in a strong bias to action.

 ## Work
 * Pequity (Acquired by ADP - Oct 2025) - Head of Data/Poduct
   - GM for Pequity's flagship compensation and hiring products.
   - Head of Data
-* Homebase
+* Homebase - Senior Engineering Manager
   - Led and grew data engineering, data science and analytics teams through series B/C/D
-  - Partnered with economist Jason Greenberg to produce a jobs report based on proprietary SMB data (~$0.5M ARR)
+  - Partnered with economist Jason Greenberg to develop a jobs-report product using proprietary Homebase SMB data (~$0.5M ARR).
 * Thrive Market
   - Eng Leader, Product manager for Personalization
-  - Started off as the first data engineer and personally built the first version of search & recommenders on Thrive's website
+  - Personally developed the first version of search & recommenders on Thrive's website
+* Tradesy (Acquired by Versataire Collective)
+  - In 2016, I was part of a 12-person team building the future of the circular economy by selling second-hand designer handbags.

 ### Writing
 I read a great deal and write frequently about what I’ve learned, exploring topics ranging from technology and the impacts of a changing climate to economics and the intersections among them.